Swedish Cardamom Buns give you sweet and tasty rolls with warm and bright flavors of cinnamon and cardamom spices combined.

 - sugar for sprinkling

-Using a knife or pizza cutter, cut strips of dough starting from one long side to the other.
+- Using a knife or pizza cutter, cut strips of dough starting from one long side to the other.
 The strips should be about 2 cm in thickness.
+You will be able to make 15-22 strips.
 To assemble the rolls, take one strip, hold one end with your thumb and next three fingers.
 Wrap the strip around your fingers two times, covering the thumb as well, then pull the dough under and slip it through the opening where your thumb is.
 Pull it upwards and let it cross over the bun and tuck it in the other side.
 Watch the short video for assistance.